IsaccRojas/Engine/README.md

 A class inheriting Receiver is extended to enable reception and getting of instances of a class inheriting ProvidedType, and contains state related to a Provider.
-It may override ``Receiver<T>::_receive()`` to be broadcasted any spawns tagged with its channel, and retrieve any active ProvidedTypes via ``Receiver<T>::getAllProvided()``.
+It may override ``Receiver<T>::_receive()`` to be broadcasted any spawns tagged with its channel from subscribed Providers, and retrieve any active ProvidedTypes via ``Receiver<T>::getAllProvided()``.

-Note that these three template definitions are codependent, and some declaration of ProvidedType<T>, Provider<T>, and Receiver<T> must exist for the same ``T`` if any one exists.
+Note that these four template definitions are codependent, and some declaration of ProvidedType<T>, Provider<T>, ProvidedAllocator<T>, and Receiver<T> must exist for the same ``T`` if any one exists.
 In other words, if something is provided, it must be received; and vice versa.

 ### Animation Configuration